You are here:

 Along with the literacy co-ordinator, Clare conducts drop-in lesson observations to see the approach in practice and provide support where it's needed.

-So the Y1 teacher, who had the most difficult job as the approach is harder to do with younger pupils, observed a lesson taught by the literacy co-ordinator.
+So the year 1 teacher, who had the most difficult job as the approach is harder with younger pupils, observed a lesson taught by the literacy co-ordinator.

-The approach has had a notable impact on teachers’ work-life balance.
-Clare said:
+Clare said the new approach has had a notable impact on staff work-life balance.

-A blog post written by Clare says that more benefits are:
+A blog post written by Clare says that additional benefits are:

 - An independent work scrutiny showed that pupils were making good progress and that books were still full of work, despite half of lesson time being devoted to editing now

-- Teachers set more longer writing pieces now they aren't worrying about the marking burden
+- Teachers set more long writing pieces, now that they aren't worrying about the marking burden

 - The previous marking policy was overly tied to specific learning objectives, but did not allow time to address other essential issues that occurred in lessons

-Clare acknowledged that the approach isn't perfect yet; it’s still being adjusted to ensure that the lower ability and younger pupils can benefit, through teachers providing more scaffolding and help where necessary.
+Clare acknowledges that the approach isn't perfect yet; it’s still being adjusted to ensure that the lower ability and younger pupils can benefit, through teachers providing more scaffolding and help where necessary.

 - A growth mindset attitude among staff and pupils

-- The headteacher is willing to engage with the research and question widely-held assumptions
+- The headteacher is willing to engage with research and question widely-held assumptions

-- The headteacher shows strong and decisive leadership, and commitment to getting the staff on board
+- The headteacher shows strong and decisive leadership, and a commitment to getting staff on board

 - A lack of fear of what Ofsted will say, which comes from faith in the approach and the evidence it is based on

-Before this type of approach could work, you may have to address any of these potential barriers:
+For this approach to work, you may have to address any of these potential barriers:

-- Potentially parents who are used to a specific approach, and like being able to see the feedback in their child’s book.
-Our articles on engaging parents could help you deal with this issue
+- Parents may be used to a specific approach and like being able to see the feedback in their child’s book.
+Our template letter to parents (see below) will help you explain the change, if necessary

 - Fear or misunderstanding of what Ofsted will judge favourably.
 Our marking mythbuster clarifies Ofsted's position on marking